anegostudios/IVC5-Support-Application/README.md

 		- Notifications / Emails for
 			- New responses
 			- Newly created tickets if the issuer is not logged in
+		- Email ingress
+			- Direct linking to original message for GMail
 	- Migration tool to transfer Invision Community 4 tickets
 		- Categories (prev.
 Departments)
 		- Stati